Experienced Portland Food Poisoning Lawyer

 The processing of food involves various steps, including sorting, washing, cutting, packaging, and storing.
 Each of these steps presents opportunities for contamination, which can have detrimental effects on consumer health.

-One common source of contamination during food processing is the presence of harmful bacteria.
+A common source of contamination during food processing is the presence of harmful bacteria.
 These bacteria can be introduced to the food during various stages of processing, such as when raw ingredients are handled or when equipment and utensils are not properly cleaned and sanitized.

 Symptoms and Complications from Eating Contaminated Foods

-It is important to note that symptoms may appear within hours or days after consuming the contaminated food.
+Symptoms may appear within hours or days after consuming the contaminated food.

 One of the most common symptoms of food poisoning is gastrointestinal discomfort, including nausea, vomiting, diarrhea, and abdominal pain or cramps.